How to keep on track with the help of the ACA planner

-- Study days - keep on track by recording the days you plan to study, either with a tuition provider or self-study.
+- Record the days you plan to study, either with a tuition provider or self-study within your planner

-- Create a revision timetable – add your revision plan to the planner, ensuring to pick the days and times when you work best.
+- Add your revision plan to the planner, ensuring to pick the days and times when you work best.
 Remember to add in scheduled breaks.

-- Exams – the exam dates are highlighted and colour coded to help keep you organised.
-Head over to icaew.com/examresources for past exams, mark plans, tutor and examiner-written articles and support and guidance.
+- The exam dates are highlighted and colour coded to help keep you organised.
+Head over to icaew.com/examresources for past exams, mark plans, support and guidance.

-- Online training file – it is essential to keep your training file up to date.
+- It is essential to keep your training file up to date.
 Add updates to the planner to log your ACA training progress.

-- Six monthly reviews – it is your responsibility to organise your six-monthly reviews with your QPRT, counsellor or principal.
+- It is your responsibility to organise your six-monthly reviews with your QPRT, counsellor or principal.
 Use the planner to record your review dates.

-- Relax and keep active –make sure you schedule in breaks while you are studying.
+- Schedule in breaks while you are studying.
 A 10-minute meditation session can help keep you focused, or why not register for events with your local student society.

 Preparing for the year ahead can feel overwhelming, especially if you’re in the middle of current deadlines or studying.
 However, setting goals and making a list of things you would like to achieve will help your personal and professional development.

 It could also help you concentrate more effectively and give you more self-confidence.
 Setting goals could even make you feel happier and more satisfied, especially when you can see those goals are being achieved.
 Here are three tips to get you started:

 - Set a variety of goals Try setting at least one goal in each of these categories (or make up more of your own): work/career; education; health; relationships; family; finances; social life; fun/hobbies; and personal development